Graduate

 • The project is completed over a minimum of 4 semesters (12 semester hours)

-• Project is approved by the student’s DNP Scholarly Project Advisor (who is assigned after having identified a topical area), the Seminar Instructor, and Program Director
+• Project is approved by the student’s DNP Scholarly Project Advisor (who is assigned after having identified a topical area), the DNP Project course faculty, and Program Director

 • 500 post-master’s clinical scholarly hours will complement the 500 pre-DNP clinical hours to meet the DNP competencies